btilly/graphile.github.io/src/pages/postgraphile/smart-tags-file.md

         /*
          * We've added a shortcut to class-types so you can tag/describe
          * columns at the same time of the class.
+It is named attribute
+         * because they turn into graphql attributes on the object.
          */
-        columns: {
+        attribute: {
           /*
            * Assuming `body` is one of the columns in the 'post' table.
            */